kalepail/stellar-quest-bounties/bounties/level-1/claimable_balances_account_viewer.md

 #### Submission Procedure
 - The hunter submits a pull request to the `account-viewer-2` repository.
-- When the Pull Request is merged only then is the bounty completed.
+- The bounty will only be considered complete, after the Pull Request has been merged into the main repository.
 - Any issues they need to be aware of?
 - Any third parties they need to communicate with?